ForNeVeR/SvnUtils/README.md

 -------------

 Most commands require you to install any console SVN client compatible with your repositories.
-Some commands (for example, `Svn-Commit` require additional tools such as [TortoiseSvn](http://tortoisesvn.net/) and a Web browser (not required, see below).
+Some commands (for example, `Commit-SvnChange` require additional tools such as [TortoiseSvn](http://tortoisesvn.net/) and a Web browser (not required, see below).